2026 Entertainment Schedule is coming soon!

 RUNA

-Celebrating 13 years together as a band, Celtic-American Roots music “super group”, RUNA, continues to push the boundaries of Irish folk music into the Americana and roots music formats.
+RUNA breathes fresh life into traditional Celtic music by digging into the songs and tunes to find the universal thread that binds past to present.
+Celebrating 17 years together as a band, Celtic-American Roots music group, RUNA, continues to push the boundaries of Irish folk music into the Americana and roots music formats.
 Interweaving the haunting melodies and exuberant tunes of Ireland and Scotland with the lush harmonies and intoxicating rhythms of jazz, bluegrass, flamenco and blues, they offer a thrilling and redefining take on traditional music.
-RUNA will be performing at the Pittsburgh Irish Festival for the first time!

 Screaming Orphans, an all-sister band from Bundoran, Co.
 Donegal, Ireland, are one of the most sought-after Celtic bands with a powerful, award-winning sound combining their original melodic pop songs with a unique take on traditional Irish music and song.
 The band first came to prominence when Sinéad O’Connor asked them to tour with her as her back up vocalists and opening act.